 Sometimes we don’t have the luxury of choosing when to sell our home.
-Life often gets in the way and we may need to put our home on the market due to our careers, relationships, family, schooling or for financial reasons.
-Although it’s not traditionally seen as a good time to sell – you may be surprised that Rightmove figures show that there is a peak on Christmas Day, Boxing Day and New Year’s Day with record numbers visiting their site to look at property for sale.
+Life often gets in the way, and we may need to put our home on the market due to our careers, relationships, family, schooling or financial reasons.
+Although it’s not traditionally seen as the best time to sell – you may be surprised that Rightmove figures show a peak on Christmas Day, Boxing Day and New Year’s Day, with record numbers visiting their site to look at property for sale.
 This number is rising year on year.
 Why is this?
-Because not only do people have time off work over the festive break, they may also feel that they need more space after having decorations up and guests staying over Christmas and New Year is all about new beginnings.
+Because not only do people have time off work over the festive break, but they may also feel that they need more space after having decorations up and guests staying over Christmas and New Year is all about new beginnings.

-So why not take advantage of these buyers – and with fewer homes on the market, it’s a great opportunity for your property to stand out.
+So why not take advantage of these buyers – and with fewer homes on the market, it’s an excellent opportunity for your property to stand out.

 Here are our tips for selling your home at Christmas:

-Choose a local agent with staff that live locally so they know the area and can point out the benefits of living in the area and are up to speed on school catchment areas and any local development plans.
-Also check out the online reviews to see what sort of experience other sellers have had.
-Often the independent companies are much more invested in your selling experience as they are there to stay!
+Choose a local agent with staff that live locally, so they know the area and can point out the benefits of living in the area and are up to speed on school catchment areas and any local development plans.
+Also, check out the online reviews to see what sort of experience other sellers have had.
+Often independent companies are much more invested in your selling experience as they are there to stay!

-Because demand for property in East Renfrewshire is consistently high, agents can often give an overly optimistic property valuation in a bid to win your sale.
-However, a high price can put off buyers and remember in this area we can achieve some great offers over, so it is only a starting point.
-You’re also more likely to have more bids if the price is realistic, which ultimately pushes the price up.
+Because demand for property in East Renfrewshire is consistently high, agents can often give an overly optimistic property valuation to win your sale.
+However, a high price can put off buyers and remember in this area, we can achieve some great offers over, so it is only a starting point.
+You’re also more likely to have more bids if the price is realistic, ultimately pushing the price up.

-One of the best ways to ensure you are in with a chance of selling before Christmas is to make sure it is looking its very best and creates the right first impression.
+One of the best ways to ensure you have a chance of selling before Christmas is to make sure it looks its very best and creates the right first impression.

-Make sure your outside space is neat, tidy and attractive.
+Could you make sure your outside space is neat, tidy and attractive?
 This can be difficult to do in the winter months with leaves and debris on the ground, but try and rake the leaves and remove any clutter.
-Also consider jet washing your driveway and garden path to smarten it up – it will still help in the winter.
+Also, consider jet-washing your driveway and garden path to smarten it up – it will still help in the winter.
 If you buy any evergreen potted plants or trees to place in your front garden or next to your front door, remember you can take these with you when you move.

-Make sure your door furniture is clean and polished, your doorbell works and that your rear garden is in good order too.
+Ensure your door furniture is clean and polished, your doorbell works and your rear garden is in good order.

-Ensure your buyers feel comfortable whilst viewing your home, keep it warm during the day in case you get a short-notice viewing and carry out a decluttering exercise.
-If you have Christmas decorations up try and keep them to a minimum and ensure they are in keeping with your décor.
+If you have Christmas decorations up, try and keep them to a minimum and ensure they are in keeping with your décor.
 Fairy lights and candles make the home seem cosy and welcoming and if you have viewings in the evening or weekend when you’re home, put on the fire if you have one.

 Invest in some plants and give any tired rooms a lick of paint.
 A large mirror in the hallway will accentuate the sense of space and ensure all coats and shoes are put away.

-In the winter months when the nights draw in, it’s hard to maximise the light in your home.
-Make sure all light bulbs are working and turn on overhead lights as well as any feature lamps.
-Turn on the extractor fan light and make sure your curtains and blinds are pulled back during the day.
+In the winter months, when the nights draw in, it’s hard to maximise the light in your home.
+Make sure all light bulbs are working, and turn on overhead lights and any feature lamps.
+Turn on the extractor fan light and ensure your curtains and blinds are pulled back during the day.
 Try and arrange viewings for daylight hours if you can.